 Ohhhh, the yummy salt water flush!
 This is many times the most difficult part of the Master Cleanse detox.
 It is also optional as you can drink the Smooth Move tea instead, but I certainly would recommend doing the Salt Water Flush every day the first couple of days.
-After that you can do the flush every couple of days if you are finding it very unpleasant or difficult.
+After that you can do the flush every couple of days if you are finding it very unpleasant or difficult (but here’s hoping these Salt Water Flush Tips help you through the process.

 How to prepare The Salt Water Flush